arapidhs/scry/kickass/README.md

 Usage
 -----
 - Navigate within the project's directory e.g. kickass and run scrapy, for example:
-- scrapy crawl kickass -a category=books -a keywords='python,java,sclala topics'
+- scrapy crawl kickass -a category=books -a keywords='python,java,scala topics'

 Setup a cron job to have the spider run at intervals: